kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 #### Self-Consistency Prompt

 In the previous section, we learned about the CoT prompting technique.
 In this section, let's repeat the same prompt five times and measure the hallucination score.
 If you are unsure how many times to repeat, starting with five is a good option.
-The hallucination score is calculated as the rate of the number of times the judge model detected hallucination to the total number of instances:
+The hallucination score is calculated as the rate of the number of times the judging model detected hallucination to the total number of instances:

 $$